13/13/13

 13/13/13 is a 2013 American horror film written and directed by James Cullen Bressack for The Asylum.
 It stars Trae Ireland, Erin Coker, Jody Barton, Jared Cohn, Calico Cooper, and Jessica Cameron.

 Plot

 For a thousand years man has been adding a day to the calendar every 4 years and in doing so violated mankind's interpretation of the Mayan Calendar's prediction that the world would end in 2012.
 On the 13th day of the 13th month of the new millennium, survivors confront a world of demons.
-On 13/13/13 the entire human race (with the exception of those born on a leap year) go insane.
+On 13/13/13 the entire human race (with the exception of those born on a leap day) go insane.
 Those who were born on a leap year are stuck to battle the demons.